Group Therapy at R.I.S.E. Integrated Mental Health

 Location: In-person & Virtual on ZOOM

-Group Leader: Amanda Sedgewick, DO, Amy Hopkins, RN
+Group Leader: Amanda Sedgewick, DO, Amy Hopkins, RN, Madison Shmalo, LCPC-C

 d techniques to encourage the development of “safety” as well as healthy coping skills.
 Through the manualized structure of the group, individuals can gain support in their sobriety while working to manage symptoms related to PTSD.